Adom-Otchere’s claim that SAS made GH¢40-100m in Eurobond issuances ‘false, misleading’ – Management

 “And if we don’t stop SAS and they do the bond, can I come and sit on TV and say that Togbe Afede is a thief and that as Ghana is borrowing, his company is making money from the borrowing?
 Can I really say that?
 Should I be able to say that?” he quizzed.

-- Adom-Otchere’s claim that SAS made GH¢40-100m in Eurobond issuances ‘false, misleading’ – Management
+- Adom-Otchere’s claim that Togbe Afede's SAS made GHC40-100m in Eurobond issuances ‘false, misleading’ – Mgmt

 - But for 2007 redenomination, US$1 will be 100,000 cedis – Togbe Afede laments